 - workplace health and safety requirements are becoming more stringent and are adding to GAWB's operating costs; - a number of facilities, including Calliope Booster Station and Toolooa and South Gladstone Reservoirs require backlog maintenance and periodic maintenance costs are not reflecting an adequate level of expenditure.
-SMEC considers that GAWB will require one position dedicated to condition assessment; - there are some safety deficiencies which need to be addressed such as ventilation, gas detection and warning systems; - existing automation and telemetry appear appropriate for efficient operations; and - there is limited scope for further savings in electricity costs.
+SMEC considers that GAWB will require one position dedicated to condition assessment.
+SMEC assessed backlog maintenance to include \$19,000 in 2005-06 for the Glen Eden, Calliope and Benaraby booster pump stations, and \$2000 each year thereafter; - there are some safety deficiencies which need to be addressed such as ventilation, gas detection and warning systems.
+Ongoing costs for these are reflected in operating costs; - existing and proposed automation and telemetry appear appropriate for efficient operations and appropriate capital expenditure is incorporated in the asset base; and - the scope for further savings in operating costs was identified by SMEC as being: - for asset maintenance, 3% additional savings per year for 3 years commencing 2006-07 for the Awoonga and Toolooa segments, the water treatment plant, and treated water delivery services; - a 5% saving in electricity costs from 2006-07 for the Toolooa segment and the water treatment plant; - a 5% saving in 2006-07 and a further 8% saving in 2012-13 for competitive tendering due to increased investment in software systems and telemetry upgrades; and - a saving of \$150,000 in 2007-08, and an additional \$150,000 in 2008-09, in corporate management systems.